Hotell/blogposts/2017-02-16_ts-2.8/docs/typesafe-react-component-patterns/typesafe-react-component-patterns-with-ts-2.8.md

 * Angular templates with Language service provide type safety, but soundness fails on simple constructs like checking within ngFor etc...
 * Vue has nothing like Angular implemented yet for templates, so their templates and data binding are just magical strings ( but this may change in the future.
 Although you can use VDOM for templates it's cumbersome to use because various types of props definition ( "snabdom takes the blame..." ) )

-As always ping me here or on twitter( my handle @martin_hotell) if you have any questions, beside that, happy type checking folks!
+As always, don't hasitate to ping me if you have any questions here or on twitter (my handle [@martin_hotell](https://twitter.com/martin_hotell)) and besides that, happy type checking folks and 'till next time!
 Cheers!